Htiango/Painting-Classification/README.md

 # Image-Classification
-Classifying the paintings into two categories: Eastern and Western.
+Classifying the paintings based on their styles.

 Later we will move further to classify the paintings based on painters or more specific styles.